 (Bringing Youth on Board)

-Early support from the Christopher and Dana Reeve Foundation providing stipends to youth to help cover the costs of attending Conferences and continued outreach today to find support for youth across the country to join us every year.
+APRIL hosed the first large-scale gathering of rural youth with disabilities and CILs at the 10th annual APRIL conference in Minneapolis as a preconference.
+At the 20th Annual Conference youth attendance grew so large they became an official conference rather than a pre-conference.
+Early support came from the Christopher and Dana Reeve Foundation providing stipends to youth to help cover the costs of attending.
+We continue outreach today to find support for youth across the country to join us every year no matter where we are.
 Would you like to support the youth conference?
 Donate here.

 Youth Steering Committee The Youth Steering Committee is made up of youth and people that are passionate about young people.
 An Executive Committee plans, fundraises, recruits, markets, design, coordinate, and run the Youth Conference every year that is held prior to the APRIL annual conference.
 This growing group of committee young people have taken the Youth Conference from 20 youth to 120 youth and growing.
 If you are interested in joining us for the planning we meet monthly for phone calls to continue the work.

 The team of youth that jumped started the Youth Peer to Peer Mentoring Project also spent some time putting together a collection of materials from around the country.
 These materials have been a collaborative effort from youth programs from years ago to those that are still inventing some great material today.
 APRIL has been able to capture that information all in one place so you can use it, modify, add to, and share it within your CIL, organization, or any other programs today.
 This material is always growing, and we are adding to it every day.
 If you have material from your CIL that you would like to share such as sample flyers, letters, advertisements, activities, or more please let us know so we can add to the materials.
 We also encourage you to share how you have modified the activity so we can add to it as well.